 Premarital counseling also provides the opportunity to address friction points, budding problems, and other potential stumbling blocks for a young relationship.
 If your relationship is at the stage where both partners want to deepen their commitment to their relationship, premarital counseling might be a good option for you.

-By pursuing premarital counseling with a therapist, you and your partner are consciously and purposefully setting aside time to talk about and explore relationship topics and issues.
+By pursuing premarital counseling in Denver with the Dr. Rob Leach, you and your partner are consciously and purposefully setting aside time to talk about and explore relationship topics and issues.

 Potential Discussion Topics: